godaddy/tartufo/docs/source/configuration.rst

                                      (default), no Git object paths are excluded unless effectively excluded via the
                                      --include-paths option.

-     -a, --allow-signatures TEXT     Specify signatures of matches that you explicitly want to allow, and mark as okay.
-                                     These signatures are generated during the
+     -e, --exclude-signatures TEXT   Specify signatures of matches that you explicitly want to exclude from the scan, and mark as okay.
+These signatures are generated during the scan process, and
-                                     scan process, and reported out with each individual match.
-This option can be
+                                     reported out with each individual match.
-                                     specified multiple times, to allow as many signatures as you would like.
+                                     This option can be specified multiple times, to exclude as many signatures as you would like.

      --repo-path DIRECTORY           Path to local repo clone.
 If provided, git_url will not be used.

      --cleanup / --no-cleanup        Clean up all temporary result files.
                                      [default: False]

      --pre-commit                    Scan staged files in local repo clone.
      --git-rules-repo TEXT           A file path, or git URL, pointing to a git repository containing regex rules to be used